The Geography of Swiss Steak

 “To swiss” refers to processing for cotton fabrics for a smooth texture.
 Some food writers have taken a leap of faith and declared that because the cooking process renders a tough cut of meat smooth/tender, in English-speaking countries beef stewed with tomatoes is often called “Swiss,” but the ease and appeal this dish is world-wide.

 Bread and fry thin trimmed cuts of top round until browned.
-Drain and place in a casserole with your favorite tomato sauce, and mild peppers.
+Drain and place in a casserole with your favorite tomato sauce, and mild peppers, and onions.
 Bake covered at a medium temp until tender.
 Serve with buttered noodles or potatoes.

 Family Ties